top of page

 Acrylic on Canvas

-Looks Like Rain: Be Careful of What You Wish For depicts a skeleton offering a flower to a woman looking skyward, distracted by shifting weather.
+Be careful of what you wish for.
+A skeleton offering a flower to a woman looking skyward, distracted by shifting weather.
 Her toile shirt embeds overlooked issues—immigration, environment, women’s and LGBTQI+ rights—warning of what we fail to see until it’s too late.

 Acrylic on Canvas

-Looks Like Rain: Be Careful of What You Wish For depicts a skeleton offering a flower to a woman looking skyward, distracted by shifting weather.
+Be careful of what you wish for.
+A skeleton offering a flower to a woman looking skyward, distracted by shifting weather.
 Her toile shirt embeds overlooked issues—immigration, environment, women’s and LGBTQI+ rights—warning of what we fail to see until it’s too late.

 Speak Up